-I am African-American and both of my parents have been career soldiers in the military since my childhood.
-Often, they were both on duty at the same time and I was left in the care of my older sister and paternal grandfather.
-I suffered all my life from a feeling of abandonment, isolation, and low self-esteem and my grades suffered as a result.
+I am African-American, and both my parents have been military career soldiers.
+Often, they were both on duty simultaneously, and I was left in the care of my older sister and paternal grandfather.
+I suffered from a feeling of abandonment, isolation, and low self-esteem, and my grades suffered.
 At any given moment, from Desert Storm through Iraq and Afghanistan, I was in constant fear of losing one or both of my parents.
-The fear, abandonment, and sense of isolation took a heavy toll on my academic performance and this was reflected in my grades.
+The fear, abandonment, and sense of isolation took a heavy toll on my academic performance, reflected in my grades.

-I am from Fayetteville, North Carolina and I am the only person in my extended family that has pursued any form of higher education or received a degree in over thirty years.
-I attended a low performing high school in the city of Atlanta that did little to prepare me for college.
-As I have matured and achieved independence from my family, I have been able to provide stability for myself that enables me to be successful.
-With the help of your program, I feel very strongly that I would have the skills, confidence, and high level of motivation necessary to excel in dental school.
-My paternal grandparents are the only ones that I ever knew.
+I am from Fayetteville, North Carolina.
+I am the only person in my extended family who has pursued higher education or received a degree in over thirty years.
+I attended a low-performing high school in Atlanta that did little to prepare me for college.
+As I have matured and achieved independence from my family, I have provided stability, enabling me to succeed.
+I believe I now have the skills, confidence, and high level of motivation necessary to excel in dental school.
+My paternal grandparents are the only ones I ever knew.
 Both are fortunate to have achieved a high school education.
-My grandfather served in the military during the Korean War and worked in factories after his time in the service.
-He recently passed away, this past April, the most loving member of my family, at least to me, the youngest of three grandchildren.
+My grandfather served in the military during the Korean War and worked in factories.
+I now seek to serve like my grandfather as a stabilizing force.

 Why have you chosen to pursue a career in dentistry?

-I found my soul over the course of a full year volunteering with the North Carolina XXXX Dental Clinic.
+I found my soul volunteering with the North Carolina XXXX Dental Clinic over an entire year.
 Nothing could have prepared me for what I faced.
 Sometimes, at first, it felt like a violent attack on my senses.
 I imagined a combination of halitosis and rotting food, but this was far worse.
-The foul odor seeped through my mask and a wave of nausea threatened to overtake me at every turn.
-I remember thinking that oatmeal was definitely a bad choice for breakfast, as I observed shards of yellow and blackened teeth crumble under the weight of the hand piece.
-I have never been squeamish or uncomfortable with blood; and it was not just the smell of necrosis or the appearance of years of neglect that was at the root of this visceral reaction: it was the knowledge that Jessica, only a young woman, would spend the rest of her life in dentures.
-It was devastating, and I mourned her loss as if it were my own.
+The foul odor seeped through my mask, and a wave of nausea threatened to overtake me at every turn.
+I remember thinking that oatmeal was the wrong choice for breakfast as I observed shards of yellow and blackened teeth crumble under the handpiece's weight.
+I have never been squeamish or uncomfortable with blood, and it was not just the smell of necrosis or the appearance of years of neglect that was at the root of this visceral reaction: it was the knowledge that Jessica, only a young woman, would spend the rest of her life wearing dentures.
+It was devastating, and I mourned her loss almost as if it were my own.
 I wondered if she would ever be able to bite into an apple or laugh without the fear that her teeth would slip out.
 Doesn’t everyone deserve a second chance, especially someone with so many years ahead of her?
-In that moment, I knew that I was deeply committed to help Jessica and others like her.
+At that moment, I knew I was deeply committed to helping Jessica and others like her.

 My volunteer experience greatly fueled my passion for the field of dentistry.
 I worked collectively with volunteers and health care professionals to alleviate dental pain and provide services to those that would not ordinarily have access to dental care.
-I was amazed at the camaraderie and excitement of the patients as well as the providers.
+I was amazed at the camaraderie and excitement of the patients and the providers.
 These dentists were making a profound, immediate difference in the lives of these patients.
-My special passion for the oral health of children also developed during this period.
-I saw so many young children with rampant decay and in so much discomfort that it was heart breaking.
+My particular passion for children's oral health also developed during this period.
+I saw so many young children with rampant decay and so much discomfort that it was heartbreaking.
 Why weren’t the parents checking their children’s teeth or taking them to the dentist?
-Sadly, now I know that the parents themselves knew very little about proper oral hygiene, combined with low socio-economic status, lack of dental insurance, and/or lack of dental providers in their area.
-At the Mission of Mercy Dental Clinic, I found my cause, and my calling.
+Sadly, now I know that most parents know very little about proper oral hygiene and few have dental insurance.
+At the clinic, I found my cause and calling.

 How have you used the resources available to you to help others?

-What is the nature and type of dental practice you hope to establish after your professional training has been completed, including demographics of patient population and location?
+What is the nature and type of dental practice you hope to establishcompleteetin your professional training, including patient population demographics and location?

-What are the greatest challenges you will face when applying to dental school?
+What is your most significant challenge to applicants when applying to dental school?
 What potential setbacks or problems do you anticipate that may prevent you from gaining admission to a dental school?

-My greatest challenge for being accepted to dental school is my undergraduate GPA.
-My exposure to science was limited in high school and I was not at all prepared for college level science classes.
-I also attended colleges that had very large classes sciences with very little professor/ student interaction.
+My greatest challenge in being accepted to dental school is my undergraduate GPA.
+My exposure to science was limited in high school, and I was not unpreparedllege-level science classes.
+I also attended colleges with huge sciences classes with very little professor/ student interaction.
 Nevertheless, my grades did improve over time, helping to vindicate towards the end the failures that tended to characterize my performance early on.

-I am a twenty-four year old African American female that is financially independent.
-I work part-time to full time when my school schedule permits.
-I live solely off of my income from work, which is approximately fifteen to eighteen thousand dollars per year depending on whether or not I am able to work full time during all school breaks.
-I have filed my own taxes for the past several years and rely heavily on my tax refund to help me get through school.
-Unlike most of my family, I do not participate in any government assistance programs, but I do consider myself to be economically disadvantaged.
-I have applied for FAFSA and I am eligible for tuition assistance.
+I am a twenty-four-year-old real African American female that is financially independent.
+I live solely off of my income from work, which is approximately fifteen to eighteen thousand dollars per year, depending on whether or not I can work full time during all school breaks.
+I have filed my taxes for actual and real years and rely heavily on my tax refund to help me get through school.
+I do not participate in any government assistance programs.
+I have applied for financial aid and I am eligible for tuition assistance.
 Fortunately, my employer offers some tuition reimbursement.
 I am the only employee that takes advantage of this program.
 Without my company’s reimbursement program, I do not know how I would be able to afford my tuition, books, and fees.

-I would be most grateful to be accepted to a program such as yours where I feel fully confident that I would be well prepared not just to get accepted to dental school, but to excel in dentistry, serving many of the most poor and vulnerable of Americans.
+I would be most grateful to be accepted to a program such as yours, where I feel fully confident that I would be well prepared not just to get admitted to dental school but to excel in dentistry, serving many of the poorest and most vulnerable of Americans.

 Why have you chosen to apply to this program?

-I have my heart set on your program at XXXX because of its comprehensive nature, as well as the fact that I feel that I am a good fit for your program, specifically designed to help underrepresented minority students in the dental application process.
-I want to be a more competitive applicant with improved DAT scores and GPA.
-I need the direction and guidance of a well established, highly successful program such as yours to help me to gain admission to dental school.
+I have my heart set on your program at XXXX because of its comprehensive nature.
+I am a good fit for your program, which is specifically designed to help underrepresented minority students in dental applicatiapplicationsto be a more competitive applicants with improved DAT scores and GPA.
+I need the direction and guidance of a well-established, highly successful program to help applicants get accepted to dental school.
 Finally, I am very much intrigued by the relationship that XXXX has with nearby dental schools, the mentorship offered by program faculty, dental students, and dental faculty, the clerkship and research opportunities, and the close personal evaluation of the student to tailor a program to help the student become a more competitive applicant.

-I have decided that a post baccalaureate program will provide me with the greatest benefit because it will help me address all areas of my application, unlike a master’s program, which can be very limiting.
-Completing the Master’s Program in Biology in which I already have provisional acceptance would give me the opportunity to improve my grade point average.
-I am especially anxious to study dentistry as well as biology.
-Thus, I hope to radically improve my DAT score.
-I am convinced that your program at XXXX is the best, fastest, and highest quality alternative towards the prize that I seek, for myself, and for the hard-working poor of North Carolina.
+I have decided that a post-baccalaureate program is the best way to get accepted and prove myself in a Master’s Program in Biology in which I already have provisional acceptance, allowing me to improve my grade point average.
+I am incredibly anxious to study dentistry and biology to improve my DAT score.
+I am convinced that your program at XXXX is the best, fastest, and highest quality alternative to the prize that I seek for myself and the hard-working poor of North Carolina.